 If you experience problems with over application, or really anything, you can call 1-800-PENOFIN.

 Think about the pattern that you’ll need to stain in.
-If your deck is second story or surrounded by a railing make sure that you work towards the exit.
-With a sliding door in the middle of the deck we stained from both ends of the deck, leaving the middle section, and then worked backwards toward the door.
-It doesn’t seem to be a problem to walk on the stain before wiping it down, but don’t walk on afterwards, and make sure to wipe off the bottom of your shoes before leaving the deck.
+If your deck is on a second story or surrounded by a railing make sure that you work towards the exit.
+With a sliding door in the middle of the deck we stained from both ends of the deck, leaving the middle section, and then worked backward toward the door.
+It doesn’t seem to be a problem to walk on the stain before wiping it down, but don’t walk on afterward, and make sure to wipe off the bottom of your shoes before leaving the deck.

-There are a couple parts of the clean up process that are very important.
-First, if you have left over stain it will keep best if it’s in a container with the least amount of air.
-We recommend transferring the Penofin into quart size cans to help it last longer.
+There are a couple of parts of the clean-up process that are very important.
+First, if you have leftover stain it will keep best if it’s in a container with the least amount of air.
+We recommend transferring the Penofin into quart-size cans to help it last longer.
 Secondly, disposal of the rags is very important.
 If you leave the rags by themselves you risk the chance of spontaneous combustion.
 Penofin recommends leaving them submerged in a bucket of water for at least 24 hours before disposing.

 Step 15: Enjoy!